attester/attester/README.md

 `--ignore-failures` When enabled, test failures (anticipated errors) will not cause this process to return a non-zero value.

-`--live-results` When enabled (which is the default, disable with --no-live-results), it is possible to connect to attester with an external program to get live test results.
+`--live-results` When enabled (which is the default, disable with --no-live-results), it is possible to connect to attester to get live test results.
 Note that, when enabled, this feature keeps the full log of test results in memory, which increases the memory consumption of attester.

 `--port <number>` Port used for the internal web server.
 If set to `0` (default), an available port is automatically selected.